-THE "Stato Operario," theoretical organ of the Communist Party of Italy began to appear 10 years ago at a time of exceptionally great difficulty for the working-class and Communist movements of Italy, at a time when Fascism had driven the Communist Party into a deeply underground existence, organised the most ferocious terror against it, and destroyed all the independent organisations and remnants of the liberties of the Italian working people.
+THE Stato Operario, theoretical organ of the Communist Party of Italy, began to appear ten years ago at a time of exceptionally great difficulty for the working class and Communist movements of Italy, at a time when fascism had driven the Communist Party into a deeply underground existence, organized the most ferocious terror against it, and destroyed all the independent organizations and remnants of the liberties of the Italian working people.

 At that time the Italian Communists were faced with very difficult and complicated tasks.
 These consisted not only in holding high the banner of the Party before the working class and all working people of Italy, while courageously facing persecution, exile, prison, torture and death.
-The tasks facing the Communist Party at that time consisted first and foremost in preventing Fascism from isolating the Communist vanguard from the working people, in preserving, extending and strengthening the connections between the Communist organisations and the urban and rural workers and the peasants.
-The Party had to exert all its efforts so as to march at the head of the daily struggle of the working people for bread and their rights, so as to direct this struggle towards the overthrow of the bloody dictatorship of Fascism.
-The Party had to bar the way to the extension of the ideological infleunce of Fascism among the working people, whom the Fascists had forcibly driven into their own organisations.
-The Communist Party as a whole did not immediately understand all these tasks.
-It failed to change its slogans, its methods of work and forms of organisation with the rapidity that was necessary.
-Fascism made use of this tardiness which cost the Party heavy losses and was utilised by Fascism.
+The tasks facing the Communist Party at that time consisted first and foremost in preventing fascism from isolating the Communist vanguard from the working people, in preserving, extending and strengthening the connections between the Communist organizations and the urban and rural workers and the peasants.
+The Party had to exert all its efforts so as to march at the head of the daily struggle of the working people for bread and their rights, so as to direct this struggle towards the overthrow of the bloody dictatorship of fascism.
+The Party had to bar the way to the extension of the ideological influence of fascism among the working people, whom the fascists had forcibly driven into their own organizations.

+The Communist Party as a whole did

+not immediately understand all these tasks.
+It failed to change its slogans, its methods of work and forms of organization with the rapidity that was necessary.
+Fascism made use of this tardiness which cost the Party heavy losses and was utilized by fascism.

-But the merit of the Italian Communists, who were the first to have to work and fight under conditions of Fascist dictatorship, lies in the fact that in a situation fraught with the greatest difficulties, and in spite of losses sustained and mistakes committed, they never lost courage in the face of the brutality of Fascism, but conducted an incessant struggle under the leadership of the Communist International to convert their Party into a true, Bolshevik Party, striving bravely to correct their mistakes, to do away with sectarianism and right opportunism, and to master the great principles of Marx-Engels-Lenin-Stalin.
+But the merit of the Italian Communists, who were the first to have to work and fight under conditions of fascist dictatorship, lies in the fact that in a situation fraught with the greatest difficulties. and in spite of losses sustained and mistakes committed, they never lost courage in the face of the brutality of fascism. but conducted an incessant struggle under the leadership of the Communist International to convert their Party into a true, Bolshevik Party, striving bravely to correct their mistakes, to do away with sectarianism and Right opportunism, and to master the great principles of Marx-Engels-Lenin-Stalin.

-The "Stato Operario" was one of the chief weapons of this struggle.
-Striving to educate the Party's cadres in the spirit of Marxism-Leninism, the magazine helped to provide the whole of the working-class of Italy with this education and revolutionary orientation.
-While conducting an incessant ideological struggle against Fascism, the magazine at the same time became one of the factors for mustering all the anti-Fascist forces in the country.
-Herein lies the tremendous importance of the work performed by your magazine to which, on behalf of the Communist International I now send fraternal militant greetings.
+The Stato Operario was one of the chief weapons of this struggle.
+Striving to educate the Party's cadres in the spirit of Marxism-Leninism, the magazine helped to provide the whole of the working class of Italy with the education and revolutionary orientation.
+While conducting an incessant ideological struggle against fascism, the magazine at the same time became one of the factors for mustering all the anti-fascist forces in the country.
+Herein lies the tremendous importance of the work performed by your magazine to which, on behalf of the Communist International, I now send fraternal militant greetings.